Two javascript frameworks compared: Next.js vs. Gatsby with some futuristic background

 • Seamless Page Routing: Next.js supports file-system based routing out of the box, making it very intuitive to create and manage routes.

-• API Routes: Next.js provides built-in support for creating API endpoints inside your Next.js application, allowing for seamless integration of front-end and back-end code.
+• API Routes: Next.js provides built-in support for creating API endpoints inside your Next.js application.

 The Purpose and Key Features of Gatsby